 The Museum’s work with manatees began in 1949 when a young manatee eventually nicknamed “Baby Snoots” arrived in Bradenton for the Desoto celebration.
 Little was known then about these unique creatures that inhabit Florida’s coastal waters.
 As he matured, Baby Snoots became known as Snooty.
 In 2015, Snooty was certified by Guinness World Records as the oldest manatee in human care at the age of 67.
 His personality and charm gave face to the plight of manatees and his participation in numerous scientific studies over the years brought insight into many aspects of manatee life not otherwise available.
 A true ambassador for sirenians, Snooty lived to be 69 years old.

 Snooty was the catalyst for the Museum to become a founding member of the Manatee Rescue and Rehabilitation Partnership (MRP) in 1998.
-At that time, staff in the Parker Manatee Rehabilitation Habitat began taking an active role in the second stage of manatee rehabilitation, after their critical care needs have been addressed, and the steps leading up to their eventual return to the wild.
+At that time, staff in the Parker Manatee Rehabilitation Habitat began taking an active role in the second stage of manatee rehabilitation — after the animals’ critical care needs have been addressed at manatee hospitals, we help manatees meet the milestones necessary for them to return to the wild.

-The Museum has housed 42 rehabilitating manatees since 1998: Newton, Mo, Palma Sola, Desoto Park, Salvador, Angelito, Fort Myers Baby, Passe Grille Baby, Whitaker, Muddy Barron, Snitch, Little Coral, Baby Coral, Baby Sister, Little Nap, Coral Lee, Bolee, Cayman, Teco 2, Dese, Brandee, UPC, Charlie, Epac, Longo, Cheeno, Ace, Myakklemore, Icecube, Sarasolo, Randall, Gale, Lagoona, Baca, Tannebaum, ONeil, Slate, Obsidian, Collie, Felicia, Doscal and Viva.
+The Museum has housed 44 rehabilitating manatees since 1998: Newton, Mo, Palma Sola, Desoto Park, Salvador, Angelito, Fort Myers Baby, Passe Grille Baby, Whitaker, Muddy Barron, Snitch, Little Coral, Baby Coral, Baby Sister, Little Nap, Coral Lee, Bolee, Cayman, Teco 2, Dese, Brandee, UPC, Charlie, Epac, Longo, Cheeno, Ace, Myakklemore, Icecube, Sarasolo, Randall, Gale, Lagoona, Baca, Tannebaum, ONeil, Slate, Obsidian, Collie, Felicia, Doscal, Viva, Janus and Iclyn.
 Manatees can weigh anywhere from 400 to 800 pounds while we care for them.